adhar-io/adhar/README.md

 ### Helm

-To install Otomi, make sure to have a K8s cluster running with at least:
+To install Adhar, make sure to have a kubernetes cluster running with at least:

 - Version `1.25`, `1.26` or `1.27`
 - A node pool with at least **8 vCPU** and **16GB+ RAM** (more resources might be required based on the activated capabilities)